-Maiden Lane Medical – Gynecologists located in New York, NY
+Maiden Lane Medical Gynecologists located in New York, NY

 What are fibroids?

-Fibroids, also known as leiomyomas or myomas are growths of muscle tissue throughout the wall of the uterus.
-The exact cause of fibroids is unknown but they are affected by hormones and genetics.
-It is estimated up to 80% of women have fibroids, although only a minority of women will have symptoms.
+Fibroids, also known as leiomyomas or myomas, are benign lumps of muscle tissue that grow within the uterine walls.
+The exact cause of fibroids is unknown, but hormones and genetics affect their development.
+It’s estimated up to 80% of women have fibroids, although only a minority of women will have symptoms.